-My primary skills are Linux, C, and C++, although I have written software using several other languages and environments.
+My primary skill set is realtime embedded software development with C/C++ & Linux, although I have written software using several other languages and environments.
 I worked mostly with Windows 7 & 10 over the last decade, but I am now back to using Linux.
 Click here if you wish to see my resume.

 I retired from my full-time position at FlightSafety International after 6 years, in March of 2021.
 At the time I started there, I only intended to stay for 4 years, and retire in mid-2019.
 They persuaded me to stay on a bit longer.

 After my “retirement,” I returned to Texas, and I’m currently contracting for Lockheed-Martin.
 At LM, I got the opportunity to return to using my favorite OS (Linux), although with my least-favorite distro (CentOS/RH).
-I will soon have the opportunity to learn VxWorks.
-My current contract runs through the end of February 2022, and I hope that I get an extension.
+My first contract ended on March 11th, 2022, and my next contract with LM started on March 29th, 2022 (different division).

 I am also a violinist (my first W2 job was with the El Paso Symphony, while still in high school), and I teach violin and viola lessons in my home studio.